hans-robot/elfin_robot/docs/API_description_english.md

 * **elfin_ros_control/elfin/io_port1/get_rxpdo (std_srvs/SetBool)**
 You can get the content of RxPDOs from the response of this service.

-***Following are the services, that support "Elfin Control Panel" interface.  customers are not suggested to use them.***
+***Following are the services, that support "Elfin Control Panel" interface.  customers are not supposed to use them.***

 * **elfin_ros_control/elfin/enable_robot (std_srvs/SetBool)**
 Enable the robot.
 Please call elfin_basic_api/stop_teleop before calling this service.
 In this case the enabling process won't be disturbed by the motion commands, that were gaven before enabling.